 The first fully electric SUV from Mercedes was the EQC, a large and pretty expensive option for most people.
 Therefore, the EQA is Mercedes more mainstream offering in a compact SUV form and at a much lower price point compared to the EQC.
-Starting at just over £43K the EQA will be affordable to a much wider audience compared to the EQC starting from £65K, but what about towing?
-Well, the EQA can tow, however, its 750 kg towing capacity is disappointing really, especially considering the latest competition.
+Starting at just over £47K the EQA will be affordable to a much wider audience compared to the EQC starting from £65K, but what about towing?
+Well, the EQA can tow, and in certain trims up to 1,800kg the same as the much more expensive EQC, but range is going to be an issue.

 - Range (EV Database) – 220 miles